 If you’re a fan of the unusual and enjoy an adventure where oddity and creepiness infuse every scene, then “Miss Peregrine’s Home for Peculiar Children,” which shapes up to be a successful cross between the Addam’s Family and Xavier’s School For Gifted Youngsters, should be at the top of your must-see-and-own movie list.

 Based on the New York Times bestseller with the same title from author Ransom Riggs, we discover this weird and intriguing world through the eyes of Jake Portman (portrayed by Asa Butterfield).
 For years his grandfather, and World War II survivor, Abe Portman (Terence Stamp) has shared unbelievable stories of an orphanage on a remote Welsh island where “peculiar” residents like girls that float and invisible boys were some of his closest friends.

-With the mysterious circumstances surrounding the murder of his grandfather, Jake finds himself bound to Wales to learn more about the orphanage.
+With the mysterious circumstances surrounding the murder of his grandfather, Jake finds himself bound for Wales to learn more about the orphanage.
 Once there the adventure really takes flight!
 He is transported to a dark day in 1943 where the Germans are just about to bomb the orphanage, but the tragedy is indefinitely postponed when Miss Peregrine (Eva Green) uses her peculiar gift of trapping time in a 24-hour Groundhog Day-like loop, to literally save the day.

 Jake soon finds out that things are more dire than they all first believed as they must also battle invisible eye-ball eating Hallowgasts and Mr. Barron (Samuel L. Jackson) a powerful, shape-shifter hunting Peculiars in his quest to achieve immortality.